valkebets/speech_emotion_recognition/README.md

 ## Summary

-This notebook is partly based on [Shivam Burnwal's Kaggle notebook](https://www.kaggle.com/code/shivamburnwal/speech-emotion-recognition)

-I modified and extended it for my own use:

-* classification of 3 emotions (positive, negative, neutral) instead of 7 emotions from the original datasets (e.g., happy, sad, angry, fearful, disgusted, surprised, neutral)
-* extraction of prosodic features
-* modelling included classic machine learning models (Support Vector Machine, Random Forest classifiers), and a Convolutional Neural Networks model.
+The goal of this project is to build a deep learning model for emotion recognition from speech.
+We classify speech into 3 emotions (positive, negative, neutral), after extracting spectral and prosodic features from speech data coming from 5 open datasets.
+We also use data augmentation to increase the data size and make the model more generalizable.
+We first deploy 2 classic machine learning models (Support Vector Machine, Random Forest classifiers) to get a first benchmark, then we train a Convolutional Neural Networks model.

 ## Data